 SatimageOSAX includes the following scripting additions:

-SatimageOSAX can be used on macOS 10.12 (Jaguar) and above.
+SatimageOSAX can be used on macOS 10.12 (Sierra) and above.
 When using SatimageOSAX on pre-Mojave systems, I suggest removing the Satimage scripting additions from your system to avoid conflicts.

 I STRONGLY encourage you not to rely on SatimageOSAX as a long term solution.

 I suspect Apple will remove the functionality on which SatimageOSAX depends in future versions of macOS.
 You should find alternative means of accomplishing what the Satimage scripting additions did for you in the past.
 The Script Debugger support forum provides a list of AppleScript libraries you can use.
 And then there is AppleScript Objective-C which gives you access to all the feature of Apple’s Foundation framework (and other Objective-C frameworks).

 SatimageOSAX is licensed under the MIT license (see the LICENSE file for details).